-Periodically, check to be sure all bolts and nuts are tight, see Torque Chart, page 29.
+Periodically, check to be sure all bolts and nuts are tight, see Torque Chart, page 31, of this manual.

 Check all pivot pins for cotter pins, washers, and retainers; if missing - replace.

 LUBRICATION:

 Economical and efficient operation of any machine is dependent upon regular and proper lubrication of all moving parts with a quality lubricant.